PunkUnicorn/VirtualCards/README.md

 Auto publishes to https://virtualcardsclassic.azurewebsites.net on every github check in

 # Virtual Cards Against Humanity
-Implementation of Cards Against Humanity to practice my JavaScript.
+Implementation of Cards Against Humanity to use JavaScript.

-It's a play project, so please excuse me while I loath the code and re-write it using underscore and Knockout
+I had to dive in and write awful code, to be able to then regret it, to be able to make the next learning step.
+This project is that shit code.
+I've learnt a lot since then.
+But while it's shit code, it's also a fun game so meh.

 Cards collated by the magnificent Pileot from boardgamegeek.com
 #https://boardgamegeek.com/user/Pileot